And sprezzatura, or the quintessential Italian sophistication!

 Why Visit San Marino?

-Besides bragging rights (“I visited a whole other country inside Italy!”), San Marino has medieval towers, and views from the mountaintops are stunning, with a pretty, unexpectedly vibrant cultural scene.
+Besides bragging rights (“I visited a whole other country inside Italy!”), San Marino has medieval towers, stunning views from the mountaintops, and a pretty, unexpectedly vibrant cultural scene.

 Tour And Travel Blog Bucket List Moments In San Marino

-Stroll the cobbled streets and explore the State Museum.
+Secondly, stroll the cobbled streets while exploring the State Museum.

 UNESCO World Heritage Sites In San Marino

-The San Marino Historic Centre and Mount Titano is the UNESCO World Heritage Site in San Marino.
+The San Marino Historic Centre and Mount Titano are UNESCO World Heritage Sites in San Marino.

 The Vatican is a country in its own right.
 While most people associate it with religion, the Vatican is also a cultural treasure chest.